-In collaboration with Dantherm Air Handling, Motorola developed a very specific equipment enclosure for the network sites.
-The integrated outdoor cabinet met very tough environmental requirements and was able to house both a Tetra base station, with a four-hour battery solution, as well as the fuel cell solution with a hydrogen storage compartment.
+In collaboration with Ballard Europe, Motorola has developed a very specific equipment enclosure for the network sites.
+The integrated outdoor cabinet met very tough environmental requirements and is able to house a Tetra base station, with either a 4-hour or 8-hour battery solution, or a fuel cell solution with a hydrogen storage compartment.

 What about the product performance?

 Reliability is crucial for Motorola, and although we were a bit skeptical of the fuel cell backup power system at first, we’re happy to say our fears have been put to rest.
 The fuel cell solution provides the consistent data connectivity that we need.

 We have had 99.9999% uptime since the start of operation thanks to the support of Ballard Europe Customer Care team and our own Motorola service department, who also visit all sites minimum one time per year.